 Popular local singer-songwriter who sings engaging, fresh-minded folk-country originals, often with an acerbic topical edge, in a rich, warm voice.
-His latest CD, Big Car Town, is a collection of songs exploring and celebrating his working-class heritage.
+He recently released his first CD in 18 years, Big Car Town, a collection of songs exploring and celebrating his working- class heritage.

 Zal Gaz Grotto: Paul Klinger's Easy Street Jazz Band